JuicyS8da/my_portfolio_blog/README.md

 # my_portfolio_blog
-Both backend and frontend was made by me
+Both backend and frontend were made by me

 How to create a virtual python environment: